Upper Canada College: Norval campus

-The land was purchased in 1913, at a time when the city of Toronto was quickly growing around the college's Deer Park campus and the trustees were considering moving the school to a new location.
-Plans for buildings were drawn up by an architectural firm.
+The land was purchased in 1913 at a time when the city of Toronto was quickly growing around the college's Deer Park campus and the trustees were considering moving the school to a new location.
+The 500 acres of land had been purchased by miller Robert Noble in 1868 and managed by his son Dr. Robert Noble Jr. Plans for buildings were drawn up by an architectural firm.
 However, due to the outbreak of the First World War and then the depression, the move was fully abandoned in the 1930s.
 The college first attempted to sell the land in 1928 and again in 1935, but found no buyers.
 Eventually, the property was developed into an outdoor education centre for UCC students and community.
 Beginning in 1913, an annual picnic was held at Norval, the first being catered by the King Edward Hotel.
 As the land had originally been cleared for agricultural use, much of the site was open field until over 700,000 seedlings were planted by staff and students through the 1940s, followed by the creation of an arboretum in 1962.
 The first bunk house was built in the 1930s and augmented in 1967 by another, larger residence and dining building known as Stephen House, which won a Massey Medal for excellence in architecture for the designer, Blake Millar.
 Stephen House contains a classroom and laboratory, in addition to the residential spaces for students and staff.
 There is also a bungalow-style residence for the property caretaker and in 2003 several log cabins were built for writing retreats.